argilla-io/argilla/README.md

 HuggingFace Spaces now have persistent storage and this is supported from Argilla 1.11.0 onwards, but you will need to manually activate it via the HuggingFace Spaces settings.
 Otherwise, unless you're on a paid space upgrade, after 48 hours of inactivity the space will be shut off and you will lose all the data.
 To avoid losing data, we highly recommend using the persistent storage layer offered by HuggingFace.

+After this, we can connect to our server.

 <a href="https://docs.argilla.io/en/develop/getting_started/installation/deployments/huggingface-spaces.html"><img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/spaces-argilla-embed-space.png" width="100%"></a>

 </p>
 </details>

-Once you have deployed Argilla, we will connect to the server.

 <details>
 <summary><a href="https://docs.argilla.io/en/latest/getting_started/cheatsheet.html#connect-to-argilla">Connect to the Server</a></summary>
 <p>
+Once you have deployed Argilla, we will connect to the server.

 ```python
 import argilla as rg